G00380316/Arch_Install/README.md

 ## Post-Install

 ```
-After the installation is complete reboot and then run "cleanup.sh"
+After the installation is complete reboot and then run "util.sh" and "cleanup.sh"
+once more, And any other scripts in the install-scripts directory if needs be.

-this will tidy up the Installation a bit and make sure some plugin
+This will tidy up the Installation a bit and make sure some plugin,
 packages are built (Run multiple times to make sure all is well)

 ~/Arch_Install/install-scripts/cleanup.sh